Clerics’ help sought to cover polio refusals in Mansehra

 -

-Clerics’ help sought to cover polio refusals in MansehraJanuary 02, 2017Print : National
+Clerics’ help sought to cover polio refusals in MansehraJanuary 02, 2017Print : Peshawar

-MANSEHRA: Officials of district administration, health department and World Health Organisation (WHO) on Sunday held a meeting with clerics to persuade them to play a proactive role in bringing down polio refusal cases in the district.
+MANSEHRA: The officials of district administration, Health Department and World Health Organisation (WHO) on Sunday held a meeting with the clerics to persuade them to play a proactive role in bringing down polio refusal cases in the district.

 Ulema from all over the district, Deputy Commissioner Iqbal Hussain, District Health Officer Dr Shahzada Ali, WHO representative Dr Ayesha and International Rotary Club Country Head Aziz Memon attended the meeting at the New Circuit House here.